MetalOath/BCML-macOS-App/CONTRIBUTING.md

-# Contributing to BCML Integrated macOS Application
+# Contributing to BCML with macOS Launcher

-Thank you for your interest in contributing to the BCML Integrated macOS Application!
+Thank you for your interest in contributing to BCML and BCML macOS Launcher!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct